usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 27d %}
 {% asset design-standards/fig_27d_built_in_fountain.gif alt="" %}
 {% figcaption %}
-<strong>Built-in Fountain or Cooler.</strong> A 48 inch (1220 mm) minimum by 30 inch (760 mm) minimum clear floor space is required for a side approach (long side parallel to the front of the fountain or cooler).
-The recess for the fountain is not to exceed the fountain depth.
+<p><strong>Built-in Fountain or Cooler.</strong> A 48 inch (1220 mm) minimum by 30 inch (760 mm) minimum clear floor space is required for a side approach (long side parallel to the front of the fountain or cooler).
+The recess for the fountain is not to exceed the fountain depth.</p>
 {% endfigcaption %}
 {% endfigure %}